phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 ### Modifying the `assigns` variable

 Never modify the `assigns` variable in a function component through generic functions like `Map.put/3` or `Map.merge/2`.
-Instead use `Phoenix.Component.assign/2`, `Phoenix.Component.assign/3`, `Phoenix.Component.assign_new/3`, or `Phoenix.Component.update/3`.
-If you modify the `assigns` variable with e.g. `Map.put/3`, the assigns inside your `HEEx` template will not update after the initial render.
-Using `assign/2`, `assign/3`, `assign_new/3`, or `update/3` is required for change tracking to work.
-While direct map manipulation may have worked in the past, it is no longer supported.
+Instead, use `Phoenix.Component.assign/2`, `Phoenix.Component.assign/3`, `Phoenix.Component.assign_new/3`, or `Phoenix.Component.update/3`.
+If you modify the `assigns` variable with e.g. `Map.put/3`, those assigns inside your `HEEx` template will not update after the initial render.
+Using the LiveView specific assign functions is required for change tracking to work.

 So, **never do this**: